lebebr01/highlightHTML/README.md

 [![codecov.io](https://codecov.io/github/lebebr01/highlightHTML/coverage.svg?branch=master)](https://codecov.io/github/lebebr01/highlightHTML?branch=master)
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/highlightHTML)](http://cran.r-project.org/package=highlightHTML)

-The aim of the `highlightHTML` package is to make it easy for users to customize HTML tables by using a single function that adds an `id` selector to the table cell tag.
+The aim of the `highlightHTML` package is to add some additional formatting to (R)markdown documents to customize the formatting output of HTML files.
+The syntax uses HTML `id` selectors and Cascading Style Sheets (CSS) specified by the user to add formatting to the HTML output file.
 The ability to customize the HTML table is limited the functionality of CSS and the user knowledge of CSS.

-This package was motivated by latest push of using markdown documents which allow the user to focus on content instead of using something like LaTeX where choices between fonts and styling may take a larger role.
-This package is motivated by that in that it allows a seemless way to interact with an HTML file to add table decoration.
+The hightlightHTML package fits nicely into the workflow of a reproducible research report as the package can dynamically insert the ids into summary tables with R code.
+In addition, text can be modified directly with simple syntax.
+Compilation from rmarkdown or markdown to HTML can be done directly from the package which makes use of the render function from the rmarkdown package.
+Installation and usage details are shown in more detail below.

 ## Installation
 Installing the package: